Knolo

 The verdict

-Knolo is system-shaped: persistent agents, shared Minds (memory), triggers, and agent-to-agent handoffs.
+• Knolo is a persistent AI team: agents, shared Minds (memory), triggers, agent-to-agent handoffs, and native code execution in one workspace.

 Knolo vs Manus, line by line